robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ‘chain rule’ is used for group assignment (Croft, James and Krause 2008).
 For GPS data, the chain rule is applied by assigning a group identifier to the union of buffered GPS fixes at each time step.
-As such, individuals in a group are within the spatial distance threshold of at least one other though not necessarily all other individuals (Robitaille, Webber and Vander Wal 2019).
-Group assignment based on the chain rule has previously been applied to caribou using a temporal threshold of 5 minutes and a spatial distance threshold of 50 m (Lesmerises, Johnson and St-Laurent 2018; Peignier et al. 2019).
+As such, individuals in a group are within the social distance threshold of at least one other though not necessarily all other individuals (Robitaille, Webber and Vander Wal 2019).
+Group assignment based on the chain rule has previously been applied to caribou using a temporal threshold of 5 minutes and a social distance threshold of 50 m (Lesmerises, Johnson and St-Laurent 2018; Peignier et al. 2019).
 In all networks, individual caribou were represented as nodes and associations between individuals in a given network layer were represented as